inan-mahmud/zs-flutter/README.md

 # zs-flutter

 zs-flutter is a demo project where a user can gets to see a list of food menus and see details for a specific food.
-The project is created on Flutter and it uses Getx.
+The project is created on Flutter and it uses Getx for three major parts.

+* State Management
+* Dependency Injection
+* Route Management

 ### Step 1
 Create a folder on your machine and clone the repo using the following command